 Please advise recommenders that should you choose to apply for a joint degree with another school or department at Stanford University, the letter of recommendation may be forwarded to that degree program for review upon your request.

 Right of Access to Recommendations.
 Federal law provides a student, after enrollment, with a right of access to, among other things, letters of recommendation in the student's file that are submitted to the law school on the student's behalf.
 This right may be waived, but such a waiver may not be required as a condition for admission to, receipt of financial aid from, or receipt of any other services or benefits from Stanford Law School.
-Please indicate your choice by checking the appropriate box at the top of the Statement of Undergraduate Dean and the LSAC Letter of Recommendation form before giving them to your recommenders.
+Please indicate your choice by checking the appropriate box on the LSAC Letter of Recommendation form before giving them to your recommenders.

 If you have received academic credit for any coursework undertaken abroad and if grades for that period of study are not clearly indicated on your home transcript, you must send that foreign study transcript directly to LSAC or to Stanford Law School.